thedalles77/USB_Laptop_Keyboard_Controller/Keyboard_Scanner_Eagle_Layouts/README.txt

 Teensy3p2Cutout.brd EagleCad file has a cutout in the board so the Teensy 3.2 will sit flush instead of on top of the board.

+iBookG3Cutout.brd EagleCad file is the same as above but with a 40 pin connector specifically for the iBookG3 keyboard.

 The Zipped gerber files for the above boards can be sent directly to PJRC for fabrication